 In this guide, we will answer the concerns regarding airports, shuttle bus services, and boat services.

 Hinchinbrook Island at a Glance

 You first need to reach either Lucinda or Cardwell to get to Hinchinbrook Island.
 Lucinda is on the south of the island while Cardwell sits near the north of the island.
-The two towns are connected through Bruce Highway that extends to further north and south.
+The two towns are connected through the Bruce Highway.
 Ferry service to the island is available from both town ports.

-But before getting into that let’s talk about Airports near the towns.
+But before getting into that let’s talk about Airports closest to the ports.

 Airports Near Hinchinbrook Island

 There are two airports near the Hinchinbrook region connecting flyers to the island.

 The closest to Hinchinbrook Island is the Townsville airport on the southern side of it.
 From Townsville airport, you reach Lucinda, the nearest port to the island, via the Bruce Highway.
 This route is about 135.4 km – a 1-hour 40-minute drive towards north from Townsville airport.
 Maintaining about 100km drive speed is easy since the route through Bruce Highway is uninterrupted.